 Contact O’Malley Tunstall If You Suspect Mistreatment

 If you or your loved one has contracted an illness, show symptoms of neglect or sustained a nursing home injury in a facility, contact one of our attorneys to learn about your legal options.
-Complete our online contact form or call us at 855-975-2625.
+Complete our online contact form or call us at 844-234-8630.
 We have two office locations, one in Raleigh and another in Tarboro.
-Not only will you be helping your loved one, you can help stop negligent care facilities from harming others as well.
+Not only will you be helping your loved one, but you can also help stop negligent care facilities from harming others as well.